llecompte/SVJedi/README.md

     git clone https://github.com/llecompte/SVJedi.git

+SVJedi is also distributed as a [Bioconda package](https://anaconda.org/bioconda/svjedi):

+	conda install -c bioconda svjedi

 ### Examples

 The folder Data/HG002_son includes an example of 20 SVs (10 insertions and 10 deletions) to genotype on a subsample of a real human dataset of the Ashkenazim son HG002.